santrerushi/crash-analysis/README.md

 ## Details

-1) `Data` directory has all the required data to perform the analysis
+1) `Data` directory contains all the required data for performing the analysis
-2) `Data_Processor` directory has a module were the class is define and all the methods are define to perform the analysis
+2) `Data_Processor` directory includes a module where the class and all the methods for analysis are defined
-3) `config.yaml` is the config yaml file were the input file's path and output file's path is define which is config driver and module will take it from the same config file
+3) `config.yaml` file serves as the configuration YAML file, where the paths for input and output files are defined.
+These configurations are read by the main driver and module from the same config file
-4) `main.py` is main method were all the methods are call to run it
+4) `main.py` file contains the main method where all the required methods are called to execute the analysis
-5) You can clone this repo and use `spark-submit --master local[2] main.py` command to run the module which will generate the Output directory
+5) To run the module, you can clone this repository and use the spark-submit --master local[2] main.py command, which will generate the Output directory
-6) `Output` directory is were all the results will be stored in form of csv files
+6) `Output` is where all the results will be stored in the form of CSV files